PiSquaredBySix/to-be-human/_posts/2022-10-24-Happy Diwali (Poem).md

 ******
 ### Note
 This is one of the first poems I have ever written.
 Looking back on it, I realize that like much of my poems up until recently (I hope), the choice of my words was a little bland.
-Nonetheless, the poem must've meant something to the past me, so here it is.
+Nonetheless, when my eyes fell upon this after many years, I was impressed with the idea.
+So I decided to keep it, even if the delivery isn't great.